World War II Records

 Born 1918, Providence, RI; Great Depression; Jewish life in Providence; Rhode Island College; enlistment, 1940; basic training, Fort Ord, OR; assignment to 103rd Artillery, 20th Division; arrival in Brest, France; clerical work on unit’s staff; contact with German prisoners of war and civilians; post war life.

-POW shot down May 20th, 1944 over Yugoslavia; in his interview he discusses his friend, Charles B. Sewell (who also has materials in our collection) and their shared time in a POW camp
+POW shot down on May 20, 1944 over Yugoslavia; in his interview, he discusses his friend, Charles B. Sewell (who also has materials in our collection), and their shared time in a POW camp.

 Clinton E. Riddle (Army) Audio | Transcript